onlinebacon/60-nm-per-degree/README.md

 ![Correction](img/ref-correction.png)

-In the case of our lowest angle of `21° 04' 38.9"` the correction would be more than `-2.6'`, which would translate to our scaled model to one of the stripes being `0.005 in` smaller.
+In the case of our lowest angle of `21° 04' 38.9"` the correction would be no more than `-2.6'`, which would translate to our scaled model to one of the stripes being `0.005 in` smaller.
 That would be the **largest** correction, because every other angle is higher, so the correction would be smaller.
 A correction so miniscule it would be hard to even notice whether or not it was applied.
 So no, applying or not refraction corrections does not significantly change the results.